ostadsgo/form_app/README.md

 # TODO: User should be able to add new fields in edit form tab
 # TODO: Create new tab using tab key.
 # TODO: table data should act based on their type.

+#TODO: multi choice should be in a seperate menu action and form.
+# TODO: scroll for form create window